 - Toronto Public Health (link)

 - Calgary Emergency Management Agency (link)

 - Vancouver Coastal Health (link)

 Employment Insurance Benefits.
-Please click here for a link to Service Canada’s website.
+Link to Service Canada’s website.

 Travel Advisories.
 The Government of Canada is regularly updating its Travel Advice and Advisories page.
 Moreover, the Government of Canada has also been actively maintain travel health notices for certain countries regarding COVID-19.
 The countries with active travel health notices for COVID-19 include: China; France; Germany; Hong Kong; Iran; Italy; Japan; Singapore; South Korea; and Spain.
-For more information on the active travel health notices please click here.
+More information on the active travel health notices.